MinnesotaGO logo, link to homepage

 Minnesota benefits from access to two commercially navigable water systems, providing connections to both domestic and international markets.
 The state has almost 260 miles of navigable waterways, ranking 27th in the nation.
 The top commodities by value include cereal grain, metallic ore and agricultural products, while the top commodities by weight include food and food products and chemical fertilizers.
 Three ports on Lake Superior transport over 50 million tons of freight per year and four ports on the Mississippi River System transport an additional 14 million tons of freight per year.

 The Duluth-Superior Port is the largest freshwater port in the United States.
-The port possesses 49 miles of harbor frontage; services three Class I railroads; has NHS intermodal connectors that lead to major intermodal terminals like ports, rail and truck terminals and airports; and there are three surface streets linking I-535 to the Port of Duluth’s Claire Public Terminal.
+The port possesses 49 miles of harbor frontage; services three Class I railroads; has NHS intermodal connectors that lead to major intermodal terminals like ports, rail and truck terminals and airports; and there are three surface streets linking I-535 to the Port of Duluth’s Clure Public Terminal.
 The Clure Public Marine Terminal is home to CN’s Duluth Intermodal Terminal, a joint effort between CN and Duluth Cargo Connect.
 This intermodal terminal is a land- based hub for containers that provides on-dock rail connections and offers access to CN’s mainlines that connect to crucial markets such as New Orleans, Montreal, Vancouver, Mobile and Halifax.

 Table 3-2: Minnesota’s Commercial Waterway Ports